SungardAS/condensation/README.md

       |
       -- partials

-Condensation loads particles through core helper methods that are able to load particles from the local project as well as any condensation compatible project added as a npm dependency.
+Condensation builds templates with helper methods that are able to load particles from the local project or from any condensation compatible project added as a npm dependency.

 All helpers follow the same pattern: